fvarelacid/strive-projects/Sudoku_Live/Sudoku_Project/README.md

     - Create images folder in the main project directory
     - Inside images folder create folder from "1" to "9" and copy the respective images
     - Run train.py
     - Note: if you want to test the model just uncomment lines and in - train_loader = DataLoader(dataset, batch_size=128, shuffle=True) - substitute the first input to train_dataset.
-Also uncomment the everything from #Test the model below.
+Also uncomment everything from #Test the model below.

 January 2022